Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Paul Driscoll

-Net sales in Europe for the first quarter of 2020 increased 19% in local currency compared to the first quarter of 2019, mainly due to new customers in the office products channel increased e-commerce sales and continued growth of DMT sharpening products.
+Net sales in the U.S. segment increased 11% in the quarter.
+The sales increase came from first aid and safety products, primarily market share gains; and to a lesser extent, gains from COVID-19 related surge demand.
+Net sales in Europe for the first quarter of 2020 increased 19% in local currency compared to the first quarter of 2019, mainly due to new customers in the office products channel, increased e-commerce sales and continued growth of DMT sharpening products.

-Net sales in Canada excluding First Aid Central products for the first quarter of 2020 increased 1% in local currency.
-Sales the First Aid Central product amounted to $1 million in the first quarter.
+Net sales in Canada, excluding First Aid Central products, for the first quarter of 2020 increased 1% in local currency.
+Sales of First Aid Central products amounted to $1 million in the first quarter.
 The gross margin was 37.8% in the first quarter of 2020 versus 37.6% in the first quarter of 2019.

-SG&A expenses for the first quarter of 2020 were $11.5 million or 32% of net sales, compared with $10.3 million or 32% of net sales for the same period of 2019.
-Operating profit in the first quarter of 2020 increased 31% compared to the first quarter of 2019.
+SG&A expenses for the first quarter of 2020 were $11.5 million or 32% of net sales compared with $10.3 million or 33% of net sales for the same period of 2019.
+Operating profit in the first quarter of 2020 increased 31% to the first -- compared to the first quarter of 2019.
 Interest expense declined $187,000 in the first quarter due to a lower interest rate as well as lower bank debt.

-During the 12-month period, we paid $2.1 million for the First Aid Central acquisition, spent $1.8 million on dividends and stock buybacks, and generated $14 million in free cash flow.
-We’ve reduced inventory by $4 million during the 12-months.
+During the 12-month period, we paid $2.1 million for the First Aid Central acquisition, spent $1.8 million on dividends and stock buybacks and generated $14 million in free cash flow.
+We reduced inventory by $4 million during the 12 months.

 Our credit facility with HSBC Bank is $50 million.
 Availability on the line was $16.1 million at March 31, 2020.
 We firmly believe that the line is sufficient for the foreseeable future.

 Thank you, Paul.
-I will now open the call for questions.
+I will now open the call to questions.

 Question-and-Answer Session